memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 ### Optimizing Rust

 Like most compilers, `rustc` has multiple optimization levels[^3].

+Here, the C project has been compiled using GCC's `-03` optimization level which turns on all optimizations for performance, no matter the code size or compilation time[^4].

-We have been compiling in debug mode, which disables all optimizations, one simple improvement we can make is to simply build the library with the `--release` flag.
+As for Rust, we have been compiling in debug mode, which disables all optimizations.
+One simple improvement we can make is to simply build the library with the `--release` flag.

 ```bash